-Checking your engine’s coolant is a simple process that you can do in just a few minutes.
-This article will explain how to check engine coolant level, and also cover some common warning signs of low coolant levels.
+who you can do in just a few minutes. this article will explain how to check engine coolant level, and also cover some common warning signs of low coolant levels.

-If the coolant is not visible at the top of the reservoir tank, stop reading and get in touch with a mechanic immediately.
-If it looks like there’s too much or too little coolant in your car, you should contact a trusted professional for help.
-A qualified technician can also check to see if any leaks have been detected in the tank.
+if the coolant is not visible at the top of the reservoir tank, stop reading and get in touch with a mechanic immediately. if it looks like there’s too much or too little coolant in your car, you should contact a trusted professional for help. a qualified technician can also check to check out if any leaks have been detected in the tank.

-Here are some common signs of low coolant levels in a car:
+here are some common signs of low coolant levels in a automotive:

 - The temperature gauge is in the red zone